Tellusant/docs/information/index.md

 See a Sway presentation of how to find latent demand opportunities in consumer goods with PACE <span style="font-feature-settings: 'smcp';">[TRADE SECRET]</span>.
 See also [PACE website](https://pace.telluplan.com "target=_blank")

 #### [Introduction to TelluBase](Tellusant-Introduction-TelluBase.pdf)
-See a Sway presentation of how to find latent demand opportunities in consumer goods with PACE [TRADE SECRET].
-See also [PACE website](https://pace.telluplan.com "target=_blank")
 Learn about our subnational income distribution and consumer classes database TelluBase [TRADE SECRET.
 218 countries – 2600 cities – 2500 subdivisions.
 See also [TelluBase On-Demand website](https://tellubase.com "target=_blank") and [TelluBase Subscription website](https://tellubase.telluplan.com "target=_blank")

 #### [Tellusant Legitimacy Evidence Pack](../legitimacy/index.md)